 Transependymal oedema, also known as interstitial cerebral oedema, is a type of cerebral oedema that occurs with increased pressure within the cerebral ventricles.
-FLAIR MRI sequence is the most sensitive MRI sequence to detect this type of oedema.
+FLAIR is the most sensitive MRI sequence for detection.

 The ventricular ependymal lining is eventually disrupted, allowing for the transependymal migration of cerebrospinal fluid into the brain parenchyma around the cerebral ventricles.
 This is usually seen surrounding the lateral ventricles in the setting of an acute obstructive hydrocephalus.

-- low attenuation periventricular changes are seen around the lateral ventricles
+- low attenuation periventricular changes around the lateral ventricles

 - effacement of adjacent cerebral sulci may be seen, which is helpful to distinguish the condition from age related cerebral atrophy with small vessel peri-ventricular ischaemic changes